pjtrowski/Dijkastra/README.md

 # Dijkastra
-#One of school project reagrding Dijkastra algorithm in Java.Feel free to copy it and use.(Not sure but think it's working version)
+#One of school project reagrding Dijkastra algorithm in Java.Feel free to copy it and use it.(Not sure, but think it's working version)